yunzhe-zhou/PBL/README.md

   - `plot_toy.ipynb` generates plots for the results of toy example.
   - `plot_sim.ipynb` generates plots for the results of simulations.
   - `plot_real.ipynb` generates plots for the results of real dataset.
-  - `plot_real.ipynb` generates plots for the results of sensitivity analysis.
+  - `plot_sensitivity.ipynb` generates plots for the results of sensitivity analysis.